e-Learning Blog

 Zoom will start.
 Depending on the settings, it can be displayed within Moodle or shown in a separate browser window.

-In this way, participants can easily join Zoom without the need to distribute the necessary URL or meeting room information.
-The ease of joining means there are no troubles, which reduces the burden on the instructors.
-Additionally, it is very convenient to collect participation information through Moodle.
+In this way, participants can easily join Zoom without distributing the necessary URL or meeting room information.
+Being able to join easily means there are no troubles, which reduces the instructor's workload.
+Additionally, it is very convenient because participation information can also be collected within Moodle.

 5. Summary

 Moodle and Zoom are tools widely used in educational institutions and business environments.
-Moodle is a Learning Management System (LMS), while Zoom is a web conferencing system.
-By integrating the two, you can create a more efficient online learning environment.
-Did you feel the benefits in this blog?
+Moodle is a learning management system (LMS), and Zoom is a web conferencing system.
+By integrating the two, you can build a more efficient online learning environment.
+We hope you have felt the benefits through this blog.
 Please consider using Zoom on Moodle.
-Human Science Co., Ltd. provides support for integration methods and usage.
-Please feel free to contact us.
+Human Science Co., Ltd. offers support for how to integrate and use Zoom.
+Feel free to contact us.